gobo-ws/shelly-ola/README.md

 **Shelly to OLA DMX**
-Shelly Gen2 (ESP32) mJS script for sending DMX values via push button or switches to OLA.
+mJS script for sending DMX values via push button or switches to OLA.
 Tested with Shelly Plus 1.

 **Requirements**